Lukasss93/laravel-larex/README.md

 ## 👓 Usage

 1. First, you must create the initial CSV file with `php artisan larex:init`.<br>
-   Or you can use `php artisan larex:import` to import entries from resources/lang files.<br>
+   Or you can use `php artisan larex:import` to import entries from lang folder.<br>
    The csv file has the following columns:

    * group (basically the file name)